znanja/jwysiwyg/README.rst

 ``html``
     A string containing the source HTML code used inside the editor's iframe.
-    This is a template where ``STYLE_SHEET`` and ``INITIAL_CONTENT`` are later replaced by the appropriate code for the editor instance, so those two strings must be present in this option.
+    This is a template where ``INITIAL_CONTENT`` later replaced by the appropriate code for the editor instance, so this string must be present in this option.

 ``debug``
     A boolean, enabling or disabling debugging.